forkbomb9/gyr/README.md

 They available for Linux, statically built against the musl libc for `x86_64` and `aarch64`.

+For FreeBSD, I'm working on writting and publishing a port (It builds fine).

 ## Usage

 Run `gyr` from a terminal.
 Scroll through the app list, find some app typing chars, run selected pressing ENTER.
 Pretty straightforward.